DAXaholic/aos-crash-dump-analysis/INSTALL.rst

    the environment variable ``WIN_DEBUGGING_TOOLS_PATH`` which points to the installation directory.

  * Download and install PyKd_ from CodePlex.
+Afterwards create an environment variable ``PYTHON2_PATH`` pointing to the directory of python which was installed during the PyKd installation.

  * If you want to set up the automatic dump analysis, you also need 7-Zip_.
    Download and install it and create an environment variable ``7ZIP_PATH``